FAQ

 The College works with each student to locate an appropriate placement.
 However, all students can secure placement with the Village Counselling Service in Tallaght if they wish to do so.
 Additionally, for those not located in Dublin, the College has a list of potential placement centres around the country.
 Every placement must be approved by the College to ensure it meets the robust clinical governance requirements necessary for a student therapist.

-Placement requirements for the BSc (Hons)
+Placement requirements for the BSc (Hons) in Integrative Counselling and Psychotherapy

 Placement requirements for the MSc in Pluralistic Counselling and Psychotherapy